Hamish McKeich Conductor

 Simon Eastwood Quanta

-Satie arr.
-Debussy Gymnopédies Nos.
+Satie orch.
+Debussy Gymnopedies Nos.
 1 & 3

 The final Shed Series concert of 2020 celebrates some of the weird and wonderful music linked to the flourishing cabaret scene of the 1920s and 30s and which continues to inspire composers and delight audiences today.

-Austrian composer Hanns Eisler also worked with Weill, and the concert features his sweeping and engrossing Kleine Sinfonie before New Zealand composer Simon Eastwood’s Quanta.
+The concert opens with Austrian composer Hanns Eisler's sweeping and engrossing Kleine Sinfonie, followed by New Zealand composer Simon Eastwood's Quanta.

 Kurt Weill is best known for his cabaret-era songs with librettist Bertolt Brecht.
 His Suite from Aufstieg und Fall der Stadt Mahagonny (Rise and Fall of the City of Mahagonny) is a stunning arrangement by Wilhelm Brückner-Rüggeberg.
 Rarely performed in New Zealand, it features banjo, bass guitar, saxophone and more, alongside orchestral instruments, to capture the essence of Weill and Brecht's hit 1930 opera.